kallioaa/ot-harjoitustyo/dokumentaatio/instructions.md

 ## Configuration

 The program will create a *imagechatter.db* file into the directory where you run the program from.You can reset the database by deleting the *imagechatter.db* file and running the app.
-Please shut down the app before deleting the file
+Please shut down the app before deleting the file.